Sarah Biren

 6- It’s Nice To Have Options

 Avoid putting your kid in a corner, provide options.
 Telling your kid they have to eat “now” can make your kid feel trapped and they may feel the need to rebel.
 Try saying, do you want to eat now or after your program?
-Providing your kid options gives them a sense that you’re considering their interests.
+Providing your kid with options gives them a sense that you’re considering their interests.
 They may not express it but they will appreciate the gesture, and you’ll all live happily ever after.